Chip Wilson: Other activities and philanthropy

 In 2007, Wilson and his wife, Shannon Wilson, launched imagine1day, a charity dedicated to improving education conditions in Ethiopia.
 The organization's goal is for all Ethiopians to have access to quality education free of foreign aid funding by 2030.
 As of June 2016, imagine1day had 487 partner schools, 35 of them built from the ground up by its team.
 Also, 1,130 school clubs had been created, with half run by girls.
 66,420 books, 180 science kits, and 160 sports sets had been provided to students.
 Imagine1day estimates that over 252,000 lives are transformed annually through its education and training.

 The Chip and Shannon Wilson School of Design at Kwantlen Polytechnic University is a $36 million project.
 Chip and Shannon Wilson pledged $12 million to the school with the goal of solidifying the future of BC's technical apparel industry.
 Lululemon, Kwantlen Polytechnic University, and the Province of British Columbia are additional financial partners.
 The school broke ground in fall 2013 and will include new teaching studios, gallery space for student exhibitions, and a "usability lab" where students can design, prototype, and market product concepts.
 The school was scheduled to open in 2015 and was expected to increase the number of design students by 57%.

 Wilson and his wife are sponsors of the annual Child Run.
 The Child Run is the largest family fun run in Vancouver, British Columbia, with a 5 km for runners and walkers on a route through Queen Elizabeth Park and a 1 km fun run, followed by a carnival celebration.
 Proceeds support British Columbia's Children's Hospital and its fight against childhood cancer.
 In 2014, the run had over 6,000 participants and raised over $1 million.

 In 2013, Wilson and his spouse launched Whil.com, a website designed "to convince professionals to meditate a few times a day in increments of just 60 seconds" by making it more accessible.

 Frequently involved in the funding, acquisition, and donation of public art, Wilson has donated a number of public artworks he has funded.
 This includes A-maze-ing Laughter, by Yue Minjun, and the Trans-Am Totem, by Marcus Bowcott.

-Along with his wife, Shannon, Chip pledged $100 million to BC Parks Foundation for the preservation and protection of British Columbia's ecosystem in perpetuity.
+Along with his wife, Shannon, Wilson pledged $100 million to BC Parks Foundation for the preservation and protection of British Columbia's ecosystem in perpetuity.
+In 2021, after a lengthy search for investment, the BC Parks Foundation acquired three at-risk, bio-diverse islands in British Columbia, with a $4 million donation from Wilson and his family.
+The islands - West Ballenas, Saturnina, and part Lasqueti - will not be developed, as a result.